TimMangan/App-Info/docs/Windows/Zoom/Client/ReadMe.md

     https://zoom.us/client/5.12.2.9281/ZoomInstallerFull.exe?archType-x64

  And you just replace the 'exe' with 'msi' to get the msi.
+Currently the MSI will be 32-bit for some reason.

 ## App Configuration Type